Living at Abbeyfield

 Yes.
 Abbeyfield properties are entirely smoke free.

 Each House makes its own decisions in relation to pets.

 Yes.
 The Housekeeper does not clean residents’ rooms or handle their personal laundry.
 You may engage domestic help at your own cost, or a relative or friend may be able to assist you.
 Rooms must be kept clean.

 Each incoming resident is asked to nominate one or two trusted friends, relatives, or acceptable alternatives who can be contacted and consulted in case of an emergency or difficulty, by either the resident or the Society.
 No financial involvement is required on their part.

 You need to contact your local Abbeyfield Society and complete an application form.
 All Canadian Societies are listed on the web site.

 Yes.
-In most Houses there may be a a guest room or vacant bed sitting room which can be used for a trial period by an interested applicant Alternatively, prospective residents can usually trial the lifestyle by participating in events at the House
+In most Houses there is a guest room which can be used for a trial period by an interested applicant.
+Alternatively, prospective residents can usually trial the lifestyle by participating in events at the House.

 All local Societies are bound by Abbeyfield’s Guiding Principles, but they are independent bodies and are responsive to local conditions which do cause some minor differences in practice.
 All local Societies are registered Charities affiliated to Abbeyfield Canada and bound by its policies and guidelines.